VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter01.md

     }
 ```

-The type of `Msg` variable is a MSG structure, which is defined in
+The type of `Msg` variable is MSG structure, which is defined in
 `minigui/window.h` as follow:

 ```cpp